-"J "Justified" recommendations at a glance ort Private Sector Operators • If a Port Managing Director receives a request for private sector implementation of biometrics for travel functions using CBP's TVS system, the Managing Director should only consider the request if a Biometric Exit program has already been implemented.
+"Justified" recommendations at a glance

+If a Port Managing Director receives a request for private sector implementation of biometrics for travel functions using CBP's TVS system, the Managing Director should only consider the request if a Biometric Exit program has already been implemented.
 If Biometric Air Exit is already occurring, then the Managing Director must seek feedback from the Technology Ethical Advisory Board and consider set criteria in deciding whether or not to approve the additional implementation.

-A private sector operator proposing to implement biometrics for traveler functions at Port facilities using a proprietary system must receive approval from the relevant Managing Director. • If the Managing Director plans to approve the private sector request after considering all the above criteria, they must first notify the Port Executive Director and the Port Commission at least three (3) weeks before providing that formal approval to the private sector applicant.
-Approvals, once provided, are ongoing, unless there is 1) a substantial change in operations that impacts the operator's compliance with Port policies or 2) multiple violations of Port policies as identified through performance evaluation. • If Port staff request to implement a public- facing biometric system at Port facilities using a Port-controlled system or using CBP's TVS system for purposes other than "Biometric Air Exit" or "Biometric Air & Cruise Entry", they must first seek approval from their Managing Director, who must seek feedback from the Technology Ethical Advisory Board and consider set criteria in deciding whether or not to approve the implementation.
+- If the Managing Director plans to approve the private sector request after considering all the above criteria, they must first notify the Port Executive Director and the Port Commission at least three (3) weeks before providing that formal approval to the private sector applicant.
+Approvals, once provided, are ongoing, unless there is 1) a substantial change in operations that impacts the operator's compliance with Port policies or 2) multiple violations of Port policies as identified through performance evaluation. - If Port staff request to implement a publicfacing biometric system at Port facilities using a Port-controlled system or using CBP's TVS system for purposes other than "Biometric Air Exit" or "Biometric Air & Cruise Entry", they must first seek approval from their Managing Director, who must seek feedback from the Technology Ethical Advisory Board and consider set criteria in deciding whether or not to approve the implementation. - Port staff may not propose to implement biometrics explicitly for marketing or